At a glance

-So, on becoming aware of a breach, you should try to contain it and assess the potential adverse consequences for individuals, based on how serious or substantial these are, and how likely they are to happen.
+So, on becoming aware of a breach, you should contain it and assess the potential adverse consequences for individuals, based on how serious or substantial these are, and how likely they are to happen.

 If your organisation uses a data processor, and this processor suffers a breach, then under Article 33(2) it must inform you without undue delay as soon as it becomes aware.

-This requirement allows you to take steps to address the breach and meet your breach-reporting obligations under the GDPR.
+This requirement allows you to take steps to address the breach and meet your breach-reporting obligations under the UK GDPR.

 If you use a processor, the requirements on breach reporting should be detailed in the contract between you and your processor, as required under Article 28.
-For more details about contracts, please see our draft GDPR guidance on contracts and liabilities between controllers and processors.
+For more details about contracts, please see our draft UK GDPR guidance on contracts and liabilities between controllers and processors.

 You must report a notifiable breach to the ICO without undue delay, but not later than 72 hours after becoming aware of it.
 If you take longer than this, you must give reasons for the delay.